- Primary Phone Number:

 - 01984 624720

 - Secondary Phone Number:

 - The Recreation Ground,

-Our Season for 2017 runs from the 8th May to the 10th September.#
+Our Season runs from May to September

 On Thursday the 4th August 1927, with 200 people assembled, the 90ft by 30ft concreted pool, with dressing cubicles, a diving spring board and a high platform diving platform 12 ft 6 inches, was opened.

 Initially costing £778, the cold water pool started life with a four inch pipe bringing water in at the shallow end from the reservoirs at Withycombe and Coate and an outlet pipe at the deep end, although this meant a continuous flow of water it didn’t take long to become green and murky.
 It was said that it would have not have been known if anyone had drowned until there was a roll call.